-Very good - means surface suitable for areas where special care is required, with an approximate coefficient of friction of more than 0.75;

-Good - means surface satisfactory for normal use with an approximate coefficient of friction of 0.4 to 0.75;

-Poor to fair - means surface below acceptable safety limits with an approximate coefficient of friction of 0.2 to 0.4; and

-Very poor - means unsafe surface with an approximate coefficient of friction of less than 0.2.
+- \Very good means surface suitable for areas where special care is required, with an approximate coefficient of friction of more than 0.75; - \Good means surface satisfactory for normal use with an approximate coefficient of friction of 0.4 to 0.75; - \Poor to fair means surface below acceptable safety limits with an approximate coefficient of friction of 0.2 to 0.4; and - \Very poor means unsafe surface with an approximate coefficient of friction of less than 0.2.

-Note: (1) This Appendix is not a mandatory part of this Code.

-(2) Thick carpets are not recommended for wheelchair movement.
+Note: Thick carpets are not recommended for wheelchair movement.